eyobodega/Simulate-MMU/README.md

 for performing I/O, including `fopen()`, `fread()`, `fseek()`,and `fclose()`.
 The size of physical memory is the same as the size of the virtual address space, i.e., 65,536 bytes, so you do not need to be concerned about page replacements during a page fault at this phase.
 Later, in phase 2, we describe a modification to this project assuming a smaller amount of physical memory, for which, a  page-replacement strategy will be required.

-### Test Files Located in StartKit
-We provide the file `addresses.txt`, which contains integer values representing logical addresses ranging from 0 to 65535 (the size of the virtual address space).
-Your program will open this file, read each logical address and translate it to its corresponding physical address, and output the value of the signed byte at the physical address.

 ### How to Begin
 First, write a simple program that extracts the page number and offset based on: